mvo5/mupy-opener/README.md

 and place it in the source dir.
 Then run `install.sh` and all the files will get uploaded to the esp32.
-The hmac-key should be big enough, 32 bytes of randomness (128bit) are plenty here.
+The hmac-key should be big enough, 32 bytes of randomness (128bit) should be fine here.

 You can use the `cli/gen-qrcode` binary to import the shared secret into your smartphone.
 You can also use the open.py example: